maatbm/teachgram_front/README.md

    - Enable debug mode by setting `localStorage.setItem('debug', 'true')`
    - Check network tab for slow requests
    - Monitor console for performance warnings

+4. API Connection Issues
+   - Error: "Cannot connect to API"
+   - Solution: Verify that the API server is running at the URL specified in your `.env` file
+   - Check that `VITE_API_BASE_URL` is correctly set

 ## Data Flow
 Teachgram implements a client-server architecture where the React frontend communicates with a REST API backend.